vladcc/c-test-harness/README.txt

 and a macro" - you're totally right.

 Use the macro for comparing the test results, fill an array with all your test functions, and press play.
-If a test fails you get a message with the function name, the line number, and the expression.
-Optionally, adding the filename when testing multiple units is helpful.
-Check test_all.c and the test project for an example, ./boilerplate for a single unit boilerplate.
+If a check fails you get a message with the function name, the line number, and the expression.
+NOTE: A test function is a test unit
+- the "Tests failed/passed" report refers to test functions, not individual checks.
+If a check fails inside a test function, the function returns false, the test is considered failed, and no other checks inside that function are performed.
+If you want successful checks reported as well, define VERBOSE (see test.h)

+See test_all.c and the test project for an example, ./boilerplate for a single unit boilerplate.